abid-umer/php-attendance-system-module/README.md

 3. You need to add record of student, teacher, course, course_student, course_teacher manually into the database as the assumption is that the student and teacher record is already in the database.
 4. You project is ready.
 Enter Email: hasan@bxtrack.com and Password: hasan123

-Note: Not suitable for industrial use because of security issues can occur.
+Note: Not suitable for industrial use because of security issues can occur.<br>
-#Screenshots<br>
+# Screenshots<br>
 ![Screenshot 1](ss1.png)<br>
 ![Screenshot 2](ss2.png)